christophM/interpretable-ml-book/README.md

 - Added drawback of shapley value: feature have to be independent
 - Added tree decomposition and feature importance to tree chapter
 - Improved explanation of individual prediction in lm
+- Added "What's Wrong With my Dog" example to Adversarial Examples

 ### v0.6 (2018-11-02)
 - Added chapter on accumulated local effects plots